Cognoscan/fog-pack/schema.md

 Validation fails if the value is not a binary value or does not meet all of the optional requirements.

+#### Examples

-As an example, say we want to accept a 32-byte bitfield, but only if bit 31 is set.
+Say we want to accept a 32-byte bitfield, but only if bit 31 is set.
 The resulting schema would be:

 ```json
 {